 It is also useful to note that providers can have markedly different terms for the same service.
 Wicked Bandwidth and netBlazr both offer gigabit service.
 Wicked Bandwidth costs \$2,000 per month and requires a one-time installation fee of \$1,000 as well as a minimum contract of three years.
+Wicked Bandwidth's backbone fiber throughout Cambridge can be found in Figure 11 below.
 In contrast, netBlazr's published rate is \$4,499.95 per month, but does not charge for the installation nor require a contract.